Criminology

 Overview

-Probe public perceptions.
-Unpack theories.
-And prepare to fight injustice with a degree designed to go beyond what you might expect from a criminology course.
+Probe public perceptions, unpack theories and prepare to fight injustice with a degree designed to go beyond what you might expect from a criminology course.

 You might have already studied criminology and want to take your knowledge up a notch.
 Perhaps you work in criminal justice and want to extend your skills.
 Even if you’ve never studied the subject before, this course is perfect for people curious about crime and uncovering creative solutions to making the world safer.